reflectoring/reflectoring.github.io/_posts/2020-06-27-spring-boot-cache.md

 ## Conclusion
 Spring's cache abstraction provides a powerful mechanism to keep cache usage abstract und independent of a cache provider.

-Spring Cache supports a few well-know cache providers, which should be configured in a provider-specific way.
+Spring Cache supports a few well-known cache providers, which should be configured in a provider-specific way.

  With Spring's cache abstraction we can keep our business code and the cache implementation separate.

 You can play around with a complete Spring Boot application using the Cache abstraction [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/cache).